top of page

 Active Surveillance

-Sometimes called “Watchful Waiting,” this is an approach in which a you and/or your physician monitor your condition, allowing time to pass before medical intervention or therapy is used.
-During this time, repeated testing may be performed - regular PSA test and MRIs.
+Sometimes called “Watchful Waiting,” Active Surveillance is an approach in which a you and your medical provider actively monitor your condition, allowing time to pass before medical intervention or therapy is used.
+During this time, repeated testing may be performed - regular PSA testing and MRIs.

 Benign Prostatic Hyperplasia (BPH)